loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 ### 9.7.1 One-Way Process

 Formalization acts like a ratchet:
-- Consciousness can create formal systems
+- Observer can create formal systems
-- Formal systems cannot create consciousness
+- Formal systems cannot create observer
 - Each formalization is a step down in richness
 - No mechanism exists for climbing back up

 ### 9.7.2 Energy and Information

 From thermodynamic analogy:
-- Consciousness has high "semantic entropy"
+- Observer has high "semantic entropy"
 - Formalization reduces this entropy
 - Reversing would violate the second law of semantics
 - Information, once lost, cannot be formally recovered